javier-lopez/javier.io/blog/en/_posts/2014-02-25-howdoi-in-shell-scripting.md

 ---
 layout: post
-title: "howdoi, a code search tool and sh implementation"
+title: "howdoi, a code search tool and a sh implementation"
 ---

 ## {{ page.title }}